llaske/sugarizer-server/README.md

 	sh generate-docker-compose.sh
 	docker-compose up -d

+By default, your sugarizer server will be accessible on http://127.0.0.1:8080 and your public IP.

 For other options to install Sugarizer on your computer, to install it on the cloud or on a RaspberryPI, see [here](docs/install.md).